 The features of this Outdoor Overflow Pool

-This pool benefitted from a hidden slotted overflow system, where an overflow channel is fitted below a 30mm slot between the coping and surround tile.
+This pool benefited from a hidden slotted overflow system, where an overflow channel is fitted below a 30mm slot between the coping and surround tile.
 The tiles are supported on a stainless steel mesh preventing larger debris from entering the overflow system.
-The overflow water is channeled back to a balance tank which is then pumped back to the plantroom via a multicyclone pre-filter to remove any smaller yet visible debris.
+The overflow water is channeled back to a balance tank which is then pumped back to the plantroom via a multi-cyclone pre-filter to remove any smaller yet visible debris.
 As the outdoor overflow pool is highly insulated on the floor and walls, a thermal slatted cover was installed within a hidden cave in the pool wall.

 Completed pool pictures now in portfolio

 The pool will be ‘deck level’, meaning the water will be the same height as the floor in the new building.
 A slot between the tiles around the perimeter will receive overflowing water.